SteGriff/paprika-functions-app/readme.md

 # Paprika Functions App

-This is a WIP attempt to host [Paprika.Net][paprikanet] in an Azure Functions App so that it can be stateless and serverless.
+This is a WIP endeavour to host [Paprika.Net][paprikanet] in an Azure Functions App so that it can be stateless and serverless.

-For some design principles and API, please see [`/docs/api.md`][api]

 [paprikanet]: https://github.com/stegriff/paprika.net

+## Repo contents

+	/docs  - Documentation
+	/env   - Environment (hidden files)
+	/src   - Source code
+	/test  - Test data and other files to support testing

+For some design principles and API, please see [`/docs/api.md`][api].
+Take a look at the other [`/docs/`][docs] as well.

 [api]: /docs/api.md
+[docs]: /docs/

 ## Prerequisites To Do